Skip to content

 What it's like

-You'd advise people who own or want to buy a building whether it meets building regulations or needs any serious repairs.
+As a building surveyor, you'll play an important role in all aspects of property and construction.
+You'll give professional advice to people who own or want to buy a building whether it meets building regulations or needs any serious repairs.

 Depending on the size of the company, you may cover all of these tasks or you might specialise in just one.
-Language skills may be useful if you want to work overseas or for a company with international clients.

 You might also supervise a surveying team of assistants and technicians.